Loy6410/ios16-tweaks/README.md

 - Lollipop - Havoc
 # Tweaks not working currently
 - Nexus (Havoc) - sends you to safe mode
+- MilkyWay4 (Akusio repo) - theres no option 3D touch menu to open the app as a window
 - Juice (SparkDev) - it seems that after you link your patreon account, the licence doesnt take effect. (someone with license could still test it tho and let me know)
 # Credits
 - Roothide Bootstrap - [roothidedev](https://github.com/roothide/Bootstrap)